paulyuk/FunctionsMcpTool/typescript/README.md

   + [Visual Studio Code](https://code.visualstudio.com/)
   + [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

-## Initialize the local project

-You can initialize a project from this `azd` template in one of these ways:

-+ Clone the GitHub template repository locally

-or

-+ Use this `azd init` command from an empty local (root) folder:

-    ```shell
-    azd init --template functions-quickstart-typescript-mcp-azd
-    ```
-    >**NYI** `azd init` will not work until we publish this to Awesome AZD Gallery.
-For now just clone this repo.

-    Supply an environment name, such as `mcpquickstart` when prompted.
-In `azd`, the environment is used to maintain a unique deployment context for your app.

 ## Prepare your local environment

 An Azure Storage Emulator is needed for this particular sample because we will save and get snippets from blob storage.